MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 A project task can be chargeable or non-chargeable in the context of a specific project-based quote line, which makes the following setup possible.

 If a project-based quote line includes **Time** and the task **T1**, the task is associated to the quote line as chargeable.
-If there is a second quote line that includes **Expenses**, you can associate the **T1** task on the quote line as non-chargeable.
+If there's a second quote line that includes **Expenses**, you can associate the **T1** task on the quote line as non-chargeable.
 The result is that all time recorded on the task is chargeable and all expenses recorded on the task are non-chargeable.

 A task's billing type can be configured on the **Chargeable Tasks** tab of a project-based quote line by updating the **Billing Type** field on the **Quote Line Tasks** subgrid.
 Alternatively, you can update the billing type for a project task in the **Billing Type** field on the subgrid on the task billing setup of a project that shows the quote lines associated to a task.